Kyder/Image-Presenter/README.md

 Basic functions:
 - Image presentation with adjustable delay
 - Screen rotation
+- Image fit to screen, strech to screen or zoom and crop to screen
 - Multidevice support (apply settings to one device or multiple)
 - Media upload (JPG, PNG, SVG) and option to delete files
 - Network setings where you can adjust ports or IP and name